‘John Wick’ stars honor late co-star Lance Reddick

 Tributes have poured in for the actor, whose roles made him a beloved and recognizable star of television and films.
 He played Charon, the multi-skilled Continental Hotel concierge who is fond of Wick, an assassin played by Reeves.
 The latest installment arrives in theaters Friday.

 “He’s the goodness of this film.
-He was kind of, in many ways, the heart of the film because his character loved John Wick,” Fisburne said.
+He was kind of, in many ways, the heart of the film because his character loved John Wick,” Fishburne said.

-Shamier Moore, a newcomer to “Wick” franchise, recalled how Reddick took time to say a kind word on set.
+Shamier Anderson, a newcomer to “Wick” franchise, recalled how Reddick took time to say a kind word on set.

-Note: This story has been corrected to fix a misidentification of an actor.
-He’s Shamier Anderson, not Shamier Moore.